KOOJANGHOI/kjanghoi.github.io/_posts/2021-06-22-algorithm-greedyAlgorithm.md

 ---

 ### Introduction
-A greedy algorithm always makes the choice that looks best at the moment.
+: An algorithm that always makes the choice that looks best at the moment.

 It makes a locally optimal choice in the hope that this choice will lead to a globally optimal solution.

-=> It makes the choice before the subproblems are solved.
+- It makes the choice before the subproblems are solved.

-#### An activity selection problem
+### An activity selection problem
 : To select a maximum-size subset of mutually compatible activities.

 - A set of activities: S = {a1, a2, ..., an}